Sigmmma/c20/src/content/h1/scripting/readme.md

   )
 )
 ```

-It is very, very easy to exceed the limits of this memory if you have enough nested statements.
-The maximum number of nested statements is somewhere between 10 and 16 levels deep, depending on if you're invoking static scripts, if you're invoking methods with parameters, and other things.

 {% alert type="danger" %}
 **WARNING: The game *DOES NOT* guard against exceeding stack memory in release builds!!** If you exceed a script's stack memory, it will [overflow](http://en.wikipedia.org/wiki/Buffer_overflow) into other scripts' stack memory!